zephyrproject-rtos/zephyr/doc/platform/fsl_frdm_k64f.rst

       Set to 'n' only when there is a good reason to do it.

 :option:`NUM_IRQ_PRIO_BITS`
-      The platform configuration sets this to the correct value for the board ("4" for FRDM board, IIRC).
+      The board configuration sets this to the correct value for the board ("4" for FRDM board, IIRC).

 :option:`RUNTIME_NMI`